Mark Foo

 Mark Sheldon Foo was a professional surfer who favored big wave surfing.
 Foo drowned while surfing at Mavericks, Half Moon Bay, California, in 1994.

 Early life

-Mark Foo was born in Singapore on February 5, 1958, to Colonel Charlie and Lorna Foo, Chinese photojournalists for the U.S. Information Agency.
+Mark Foo was born in Singapore on February 5, 1958, to Colonel Charlie and Lorna Foo, Chinese photojournalists for the United States Information Agency.
 The family relocated to Hawaii when Foo was 10.
 He spent his early childhood surfing the South Shore of O'ahu, and continued surfing throughout his teenage years.
 His family moved several times during his adolescence but ultimately returned to Hawaii just before Foo finished high school.
-He studied for two years at the University of Hawaii.
+He graduated from President Theodore Roosevelt High School in 1975.
+He studied for two years at the University of Hawaiʻi.

 Career

 In 1977, Foo joined the IPS World Tour, a professional surfing tour.
 In the early 1980s, Foo quit the IPS World Tour and stopped competing.
 Foo's passion for surfing big waves led him to surf larger and larger swells.
 In 1983, he surfed Waimea Bay, a famous big-wave surfing spot on the North Shore of O'ahu, for the first time.

 But it was on January 18, 1986, when he ventured out into the bay with waves that onlookers said were in excess of 60 feet, that he rose to fame.
 When Foo fell off the overhanging ledge, the crashing wave broke his surfboard and tossed him into the water.
 Foo had to be rescued by a nearby helicopter, yet he emerged from the crash unharmed.
 He sent the story to various surfing magazines, but failed in the attempt to raise his surfing status to that of a "demigod."